20 Best Sunrise Hikes on Oʻahu, Hawaiʻi

 Distance: 1.0 miles / 1.6 km

-However, if it’s your first time, know that finding the trailhead can be a bit of a challenge in the dark, which is why I recommend reading my separate post before going.
+If it’s your first time hiking the Koko Crater Arch Trail, I think it’s important to mention that finding the trailhead can be challenging—especially in the dark when trying to visit for sunrise—which is why I recommend reading my separate post before setting off on the hike.

 Read My Separate Post: Koko Crater Arch Trail